COALAIP/specs/data-structure/README.md

 - `percentageShares` must be a number between 0 and 100.
 - `rightContext` and `usageType` contain arbitrary strings that should be classified by the registrar of the `Right`
+- `schema.org/license` can be used to provide a URL to the legal license document covering this `Right`

 An example of a `Right`: